Back to States List

 Georgia

-• The TRSGA board represents all eligible public teachers and consists of 10 members: the State Treasurer, State Auditor, 5 members appointed by the Governor (2 TRSGA members who are classroom teachers and not employees of the Board of Regents, 1 TRSGA member who is a public school administrator, 1 TRSGA member who is not an employee of the Board of Regents, and 1 Member-at-Large), 1 Board of Regents appointee who is a TRSGA member and an employee of the Board of Regents, and 2 Trustee appointees (1 retired TRSGA member and 1 member experienced in the investment of money, but not a member TRSGA).
+• The TRSGA board represents all eligible public teachers and consists of 10 members: 2 Ex Officio (State Treasurer, State Auditor), 5 members appointed by the Governor (2 TRSGA members who are classroom teachers and not employees of the Board of Regents, 1 TRSGA member who is a public school administrator, 1 TRSGA member who is not an employee of the Board of Regents, and 1 Member-at-Large), 1 Board of Regents appointee who is a TRSGA member and an employee of the Board of Regents, and 2 Trustee appointees (1 retired TRSGA member and 1 member experienced in the investment of money, but not a member TRSGA).

-• The ERS board represents all other eligible state employees; the board consists of 7 members: 3 Ex Officio (State Auditor, State Treasurer, Department of Administrative Services Commissioner); 1 appointed by the Governor; 2 elected by other Trustees who have had at least five years of creditable service in ERS; 1 elected by other Trustees who have had at least 10 years of investing experience.
+• The ERS board represents all other eligible state employees and consists of 7 members: 3 Ex Officio (State Auditor, State Treasurer, Department of Administrative Services Commissioner); 1 appointed by the Governor; 2 elected by other Trustees who have had at least five years of creditable service in ERS; 1 elected by other Trustees who have had at least 10 years of investing experience.

 By Asset Manager